 The porta hepatis is the central intraperitoneal fissure of the liver that separates the caudate and the quadrate lobes.
 It is the entrance and the exit for several important vessels including the portal vein, the hepatic artery, the hepatic nervous plexus, the hepatic ducts and the lymphatic vessels.

-The subphrenic recess which is split by the falciform ligament of the liver, is the divide between the liver and the diaphragm.
+The subphrenic recess which is split by the falciform ligament of the liver, is the division between the liver and the diaphragm.

 The hepatorenal recess is on the inferior right aspect of the liver and separates it from the kidney anterior inferiorly and the suprarenal gland posterior inferiorly.